 What makes you good at what you do?

-I’m a bona fide life-long math nerd.
+Secondly, I’m a bona fide life-long math nerd.
 I was on a competitive math team in the fifth grade.
-Through middle school and high school, I exhausted the advanced math curriculum.
 I went to college and applied math to real world issues by studying finance and economics.
 I get jazzed whenever people bring up advanced MS Excel spreadsheets.
 Professionally, I get to work with people to help solve their financial planning equations.
 Since the variables of a financial plan never stop changing and they’re unique for every client, every day brings an exciting new challenge.

 What’s the best piece of advice you’ve received?

 Fortunately, I’ve been on the receiving end of a lot of great advice.
 A recent favorite about how to deal with a big task was, “How do you eat an elephant?
 One bite at a time.”